Atlantiques

-Atlantiques is a 2009 Franco-Senegalese film directed by Mati Diop and co-produced by Corinne Castel and Frederic Papon.
+Atlantiques is a 2009 Franco-Senegalese short film directed by Mati Diop and co-produced by Corinne Castel and Frederic Papon.
 The film starring Alpha Diop, Cheikh M'Baye, Ouli Seck and Serigne Seck.
-The film deals with the demonic posession of a group of young women by their boyfriends who have drowned in an attempt to reach Europe.
+The film deals with the demonic possession of a group of young women by their boyfriends who have drowned in an attempt to reach Europe.
+The story was later re-made as a feature by Diop in 2019.

 The film has been shot in Dakar, Senegal.
 The film made its premier on 1 April 2011 in the United States.
 The film received mixed reviews from critics.
 At the Cinéma du Réel 2010, the film won the Louis Marcorelles Award - Mention.
 Then in the same year, the film won the Tiger Award for Short Film at the Rotterdam International Film Festival.